WhoStoleTheTij/RideAlong/README.md

 Build, Run Access

-This app has no logins or other special requirements.
+This app has no logins or other special requirements other than adding your own Flickr API key to the Constants.swift file.

 Please run the app on a device or the simulator.